 Great.
 So it seems like you were using a good mix of different cost savings efforts between the reserved instances, the rightsizing, and ParkMyCloud.
 Is there anything else you’re doing to manage cloud re-infrastructure costs?

 Those are the bulk of it.
-We have a CloudCheckr subscription that I use sometimes, it’s very simple but I just use it for looking at the daily spend, seeing if there’s any unexpected spikes, things like that.
+We have other cloud-tracking subscriptions that we use sometimes.
+They are very simple but I just use it for looking at the daily spend, seeing if there’s any unexpected spikes, things like that.
 I can use it for finding resources that are no longer being used.
 It’s nice to have for identifying orphaned volumes and gives me a simple, easy way to clean some of that up, but we get our biggest use out of ParkMyCloud.

 What percent of your resources are currently on ParkMyCloud schedules?